Jin Ye

-Jin Ye (靳烨 (Jìn Yè); born November 28, 1988, in Shijiazhuang, Hebei) is a Chinese dancer, model and beauty pageant titleholder who was crowned as Miss Universe China 2013 and represented her country at the Miss Universe 2013 pageant in Russia.
+Jin Ye (靳烨 (Jìn Yè); born November 28, 1988) is a Chinese dancer, model and beauty pageant titleholder who was crowned as Miss Universe China 2013 and represented her country at the Miss Universe 2013 pageant in Russia.

 Early life

-Jin is a model in Hebei.
+Jin was born in Shijiazhuang, Hebei.
+She is a model in Hebei.
 In her spare time, she enjoys reading, dancing and photography.
 She competed for Miss China World in 2009, 2011, 2013 but did not place.
 She is good friends with Miss China World 2013 Yu Weiwei who also competed Miss China World in 2009, 2011 and 2013.

 Miss Universe China 2013

 Jin was crowned by the previous year's winner, Diana Xu, Miss Universe China 2012.
 The pageant finale was on September 28, 2013 and was held at Jing An Shangri-La Hotel in Shanghai.

 Miss Universe 2013

 Jin competed at Miss Universe 2013 in Moscow, Russia where she finished in the Top 16.
 She was the third Chinese woman to place at Miss Universe.
 She was also chosen by her fellow contestants as Miss Congeniality and was awarded a $1,000 cash prize and a gift from Diamond Nexus.